-When asked from where funds for adult services come, nearly all (96%) said the library's operating budget support adult services.
+When asked where funds for adult services comes from, nearly all (96%) said the library's operating budget support adult services.

 However, relatively few (29%) said that their libraries have a separate line item in the budget for adult services.